 Unless the dog owner agrees and you are certain that both dogs get on well, accommodating more than one dog in your house in not allowed.
 If you have your own dog, you must be 100% sure that they are sociable with other dogs and indicate this on your dog sitter profile.

-We know that it is important for your dog to socialise, but this isn't the time to play at being César Millán.
+We know that it is important for your dog to socialise, but this isn't the time to be César Millán and dog sitter doesn't mean canine educator.
 Their owner only wants you to care for their dog and show it love.
 Always tell the client about your own dogs´ character, it must be their decision and not yours if their animal is to live with other dogs.

 Remember that we are the alternative to dog kennels, as such, we offer exclusive care to every dog.

 As dog owners, nothing calms us down more than receiving a nice photo of our dog when we have left them with a dog sitter.
 To know that our dog is sleeping calmly on the sofa or having a great time walking or playing is a great comfort.
 We want our clients to feel the same when leaving their dog with a Gudog dog sitter.
-Soon you will be able to keep in touch with your client through our mobile app!
-Until then, you can use all the methods you have available (whatsapp, email, SMS etc).
+Use all the methods you have available (whatsapp, email, text message etc).

 Remember that the dog owner will be on holiday or working; you mustn't constantly interrupt them with questions, doubts or worries.
 However, don't hesitate to contact us, you will not disturb us!